rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 - Importantly they provided a way to reuse code when using ES6 classes.
 - No longer have method name clashing if two HOC implement the same one.
 - It is easy to make small reusable units of code, thereby supporting the single responsibility principle.
-- Apply multiple HOCs to one component by _composing_ the functions - this can improve readability.
+- Apply multiple HOCs to one component by _composing_ them.
+The readability can be improve using a [compose function](https://github.com/acdlite/recompose#composition){:target="\_blank"} like in recompose library.

 You can start to see similarities in the downsides for both _mixins_ and _HOC_: